Q: I want to get a Secondary Science Teaching License at NIU what do I do?

 Q: I do not have a Bachelor's degree, what do I do?

 A: Apply to NIU as an undergraduate.
 Once you are accepted, declare a major in one of the science departments.
-Get advising from the Department's undergraduate advisor, the certification discipline coordinator or the Coordinator of Secondary Science Education Certification (accept no substitutes) as soon as possible.
+Get advising from the department's undergraduate advisor, the director of teacher preparation in your discipline or the Coordinator of Secondary Science Education Licensure (accept no substitutes) as soon as possible.

-Q: I have a Bachelor's degree in science and would like to become certified to teach middle school or secondary science, what do I do?
+Q: I have a Bachelor's degree in science and would like to become licensed to teach secondary science, what do I do?

-A: If you have a bachelor’s degree in science (Biology, Chemistry, Geology, Physics) you may apply to the program and pursue certification.
-It will take 2 years to complete the required certification courses at NIU.
+A: If you have a bachelor’s degree in science (Biology, Chemistry, Environmental Science, Geology/Earth and Space Science, Physics) you may apply to the program and pursue teacher licensure.
+It will take 2 years to complete the required licensure courses at NIU.
 A transcript evaluation will be completed and you may have to take additional coursework to satisfy deficiencies.

 Q: I have a Bachelor's degree in an area other than science but wish to get an endorsement to teach science, what do I do?

-A: If you do not have a degree in one of the sciences, you will not qualify for the program at NIU.
-You will need to earn a degree in one of the areas of science or major in science pursuing a BS degree in Biology, Chemistry, Geology, or Physics at NIU before your candidacy will be considered.
+A: You will need to pursue a degree in one of the areas of science (Biology, Chemistry, Environmental Science Geology, or Physics) before your candidacy will be considered.

 Q: Do you have an alternative certification program that will allow me to get certified in less time?